 Diastasis recti, the medical term for separation of the abdominal muscles, is very common during and after pregnancy.
 It is not a tear, but a sideways stretch that separates the two halves of the rectus abdominis, the "6-pack" muscles.
 In addition to pregnancy, there are other causes of diastasis recti.
 Anything that exerts repetitive, forward, forceful bulging pressure on the abdominal wall can induce or worsen abdominal separation.
 For example, deep visceral fat resulting in a classic ‘beer belly’ can force the abdominal muscles to separate.
-And surprisingly, many traditional abs exercises that bulge the abdominal muscles forward (including crunches, sit-ups, boat pose, double leg lifts and many Pilates-based exercises) can induce or exacerbate diastasis recti because they exert forward, forceful pressure on the abdominal wall.
+And surprisingly, many traditional ab exercises that bulge the abdominal muscles forward (including crunches, sit-ups, boat pose, double leg lifts, and many Pilates-based exercises) can induce or exacerbate diastasis recti because they exert forward, forceful pressure on the abdominal wall.
 These movements are particularly injurious when a woman already has some degree of diastasis recti from a current or previous pregnancy.
+If you are experiencing these symptoms, you may be wondering how to fix diastasis recti.

 Diastasis recti is undesirable for a few reasons.
 First of all, it weakens the support for your back, increasing the risk of back pain.
 It also compromises the support for your organs, decreases hip stability, contributes to pelvic dysfunction and urinary stress incontinence, and increases the risk of both ventral and umbilical hernia.
 For those expectant mamas out there, diastasis recti also weakens your push muscles – leading to a potentially longer, more difficult labor.
 The health implications of diastasis recti are far more serious than the cosmetic impact– although that, too, is a nuisance.
 Diastasis recti often presents externally as a poochy abdomen (sometimes referred to as "mummy tummy") that can leave women looking 5 months pregnant months or even decades after childbirth.